-The TOE can be used to email scanned documents or received faxes.
+The TOE can send email alert messages to client computers and to HP.
+In addition, the TOE's AutoSend feature can send automated emails regarding product configuration and printer supplies to administrator-specified email addresses.
 The TOE supports protected communications between the TOE and Simple Mail Transfer Protocol (SMTP) gateways.
 It uses IPsec with X.509v3 certificates to protect the communications and to mutual authenticate with the SMTP gateway.
-The product is capable of encrypting email according to the S/MIME specification.
 The TOE can only protect unencrypted email up to the SMTP gateway.
 It is the responsibility of the Operational Environment to protect emails from the SMTP gateway to the email's destination.
 Also, the TOE can only send emails; it does not accept inbound emails.